daviferreira/release/README.md

 With the above code, all elements with the _release_ class will receive a _mouseup_ event that will execute _myFunction()__ after 3 seconds (default value).

 ## Initialization options

+        defaults: {
+            animationTime: 200,
+            increaseRate: 15,
+            onRelease: '',
+            releaseTime: 3000
+        },

+* __animationTime__: defines the interval to animate the indicator.
+It must be the same as the css transition timing value.
+Default: 200
+* __increaseRate__: pixel value that will be added to the indicator dimensions when the user is pressing the mouse.
+Default: 15
+* __onRelease__: callback to be executed when _releaseTime_ is reached.
+Default: none (it will just reset the indicator)
+* __releaseTime__: time limit until the indicator is released.
+Default: 3000

 ## Development